Superfund Site: ACM SMELTER AND REFINERY

 EPA recently approved remedial investigation (RI) reports including human health risk assessments (HHRA) for the Community Soils Operable Unit (OU).
 This OU is split into two components: Black Eagle residential soils and outlying area including the railroad corridor.

 The RI reports and HHRAs are available for review and can be found at the Black Eagle Civic Center.
-A feasibility study analysis will be conducted in 2016.
+A feasibility study analysis will be completed before a cleanup plan is determined.

 The 427-acre ACM Smelter and Refinery site is located adjacent to the unincorporated community of Black Eagle along the Missouri River in Cascade County, Montana.
 The city of Great Falls is located across the Missouri River from the site.